DavidNogales/Logo3D/README.md

   > .\antlr-4.9.2-complete.jar -Dlanguage=Python3 -no-listener -visitor .\logo3d.g
 ```

-This will generate the necesary files for the program to execute.
+This will generate the necessary files for the program to execute.

 ## **Usage**